 - Enemies affected by a bubble cannot receive any boons (most important ones being Stability, Protection and Aegis) for the duration of the effect, which leaves them practically defenseless.

-- The most common moments to cast Winds of Disenchantment are when the zergs clash.
+- The most common moments to cast bubble are when the zergs clash.
 It can also be used defensively to deny enemy a push, or ambush an enemy group, denying them boons before they can even apply them.

-- Since Winds of Disenchantment is a channeled skill and can be interrupted, it is best to make sure to have some stability stacks before activating it, to reduce the possibility of being interrupted.
+- Since bubble is a channelled skill and can be interrupted, it is best to make sure to have some stability stacks before activating it, to reduce the possibility of being interrupted.

 - Hammer is the main source of boon strips in-between the bubble cooldowns and therefore should be wielded most of the time, while sword/warhorn is the situational/support set.

-- Spam hammer F1 skill fishing for interrupts (which, in turn, strip boons).
-Use F2 when near the enemy to proc full counter and interrupt some more.
+- Spam (hammer F1 skill) fishing for interrupts (which, in turn, strip boons).
+Use (F2 skill) when near the enemy to proc full counter and interrupt some more.
 Successfully hitting with an F2 also resets the cooldown on Hammer F1, so it can be used again right away.

-- When not using F1 or F2, Hammer 4 can be used to a similar effect.
-Hammer 3 is another good way to slow some enemies down while also generating adrenaline.
+- When not using F1 or F2, (Hammer 4) can be used to a similar effect.
+[Hammer Shock] (Hammer 3) is another good way to slow some enemies down while also generating adrenaline.

-- Thanks to the Fast Hands trait, the cooldown on weapon swaps is only 5 seconds, so the second set can be easily accessed and then conveniently replaced with the hammer again.
+- Thanks to the trait, the cooldown on weapon swaps is only 5 seconds, so the second set can be easily accessed and then conveniently replaced with the hammer again.

 - Use warhorn 4 and 5 skills to blast smoke fields for stealth, water fields for healing, light fields for cleanses, depending on what the squad needs most at the moment.